Section 1345.81 | Using nonoriginal equipment manufacturer aftermarket crash parts.

 (1) If the person requesting the repair chooses to receive a written estimate, the insurer, repair facility, or installer providing the estimate shall identify, clearly in the written estimate, each non-OEM aftermarket crash part and shall contain a written notice with the following language in ten-point or larger type: "This estimate has been prepared based upon the use of one or more aftermarket crash parts supplied by a source other than the manufacturer of your motor vehicle.
 Warranties applicable to these aftermarket crash parts are provided by the parts manufacturer or distributor rather than by your own motor vehicle manufacturer."
 Receipt and approval of the written estimate shall be acknowledged by the signature of the person requesting the repair at the bottom of the written estimate.

-(C) Any non-OEM aftermarket crash part manufactured after the effective date of this act shall have permanently affixed thereto, or inscribed thereon, prior to the installation of the part, the business name or logo of the manufacturer.
+(C) Any non-OEM aftermarket crash part manufactured after October 16, 1990, shall have permanently affixed thereto, or inscribed thereon, prior to the installation of the part, the business name or logo of the manufacturer.

 Whenever practical, the location of the affixed or inscribed information upon the part shall ensure that the information shall be accessible after installation.

-(D) An insurer, repair facility, or installer may use a salvage motor vehicle part in the repair of a motor vehicle, if the salvage motor vehicle part is of a like kind and quality to the part in need of repair and is removed from a salvage motor vehicle by a salvage motor vehicle dealer licensed under Chapter 4738. of the Revised Code.
+(D) An insurer, repair facility, or installer may use a salvage motor vehicle part in the repair of a motor vehicle, if the salvage motor vehicle part is of a like kind and quality to the part in need of repair and is sourced from a salvage motor vehicle dealer licensed under Chapter 4738. of the Revised Code.

 (E) Any violation of this section in connection with a consumer transaction as defined in section 1345.01 of the Revised Code is an unfair and deceptive act or practice as defined by section 1345.02 of the Revised Code.